franroav/reactNodeMongoSubscriberApp/frontend/README.md

 ## Clone repository

-Open your terminal and go to the folder where you want to download to project.
-Then write in the console `git clone https://github.com/franroav/reactagilesoft.git`.
+Open your terminal and go to the folder where you want to download to project on branch develop .
+Then write in the console `git clone --branch develop https://github.com/franroav/reactNodeMongoSubscriberApp` and then cd into frontend folder.

 ## install dependencies